Trump’s Energy Revolution: Fossil Fuels, Climate Rollbacks, and the Future of U.S. Policy

 China’s near-term targets remain modest, and it is not yet bending the curve of emissions downward.

 India has set goals to ramp up renewables and reduce emissions intensity of its GDP, but it has not committed to an absolute emission cut in the near term.
-In fact, India is still expanding coal mining and coal-fired generation to meet exploding electricity demand.
+In fact, India continues expanding coal mining and coal-fired generation to meet exploding electricity demand.

 Both India and China pushed back at COP negotiations against language calling for a “phase out” of coal, preferring the softer “phase down.”